 “I realized that was what we needed,” Mr. Sylvester recalled.
 “A teaching hospital for law school graduates.”

-This concept is not foreign to debates in Ontario, and the Carnegie Model featured prominently in the LSUC debates.
+This concept is not foreign to our discussions in Ontario, and the Carnegie Model featured prominently in the LSUC debates.
 But law societies have little control or mandate over how law schools deliver legal education, and Bronner emphasizes that the success of teaching hospitals is largely due to adequate state funding, which is notably absent for many proposed legal clinics.

 Other initiatives detailed in the Times article include: